Western Bulldogs lock in finals chances over beaten Hawks

 As they arrived in Launceston, the Western Bulldogs needed three things: a win, a percentage-boost and a Carlton defeat to secure a finals chance.

-Over two hours later, the boys from Footscray had achieved the former with a 12.15 (87) to 10.4 (64) win.
-Over in the mainland, Collingwood's last gasp win locked in the final factor.
+Over two hours later, the boys from Footscray had achieved the first two but waited with bated breath for the latter after their 12.15 (87) to 10.4 (64) win.

 Advertisement

-From the bounce, the Western Bulldogs settled as the better of the two sides with their usage of the handball through the centre of UTAS Stadium eviscerating Hawthorn early.
+From the bounce, the Western Bulldogs settled as the better of the two sides with their usage of handballs through the centre of UTAS Stadium eviscerating Hawthorn early.
 Their fast-moving game-plan was rewarded with Aaron Naugthon and Marcus Bontempelli scoring in quick succession.

 The Hawks - with their familiar chipping style - seemed to find pressure at every turn until first-gamer Jack Saunders and retiring captain Ben McEvoy put them on the board.
 The captain's goal seemed to settle the Hawks as majors to Jack Gunston (twice) and Harry Morrison (once) followed soon after.